Sharky90/100-days-of-code/r1-log.md

 Part 5 clone project: Had to wrap up all the urls by setting up a quick authentication system that runs on top of the "superuser" group.
 Tried to setup some of CSS calls in the base.html file but theres sooo much more to do... 😃💻💪
 #100DaysOfCode

+// Day 87 January 07.
+Tuesday //

+Part 6 clone project:
+Setting up some of the css and javascript calls.
+Made sure that the user when logged in the site will be able to see other options such as creating a new post, drafts, loging out and something that says welcome user.
+Codeslinger!🤠
+#100DaysOfCode